hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 second 128 in the second time window, and so on, until the signature space is effectively exhausted after 8 time windows.
 Note that a time-based approach to state management will "waste" any OTS keys that are unused in past time windows.
-One MUST NOT attempt to use these keys after the time window has gone by.
+One must not attempt to use these keys after the time window has gone by.

 Any time-based approach has a very strict reliance on accurate time-keeping and synchronization of clocks.
 In particular, we identify that at least the following engineering-related challenges need to be considered:

-- Signing devices MUST have accurate timekeeping (which is a very challenging engineering problem [XKCD1883], [XKCD2867], [TIMEFALSEHOODS]).
+- Signing devices must have accurate timekeeping (which is a very challenging engineering problem [XKCD1883], [XKCD2867], [TIMEFALSEHOODS]).

-- Time on signing devices MUST NOT be allowed to ever move backwards, as this can cause double-signing.
+- Time on signing devices must not be allowed to ever move backwards, as this can cause double-signing.

-- Within time windows, signers MUST track the number of signatures produced to ensure it does not exceed the number allowed within the window.
+- Within time windows, signers must track the number of signatures produced to ensure it does not exceed the number allowed within the window.

-- Signing devices MUST still operate consistently with the requirements of state keeping for Stateful HBS: the signature index within a time window SHOULD still appear to be updated atomically, and signatures MUST NOT be released before state changes have been recorded.
+- Signing devices must still operate consistently with the requirements of state keeping for Stateful HBS: the signature index within a time window should still appear to be updated atomically, and signatures must not be released before state changes have been recorded.

-- A system SHOULD be robust against exhaustion of the number of signatures available in a time window, as in this case it is REQUIRED to wait until the next time window starts before new messages can be signed.
+- A system should be robust against exhaustion of the number of signatures available in a time window, as in this case it is REQUIRED to wait until the next time window starts before new messages can be signed.

-- Time on signing devices SHOULD NOT be allowed to be moved forward maliciously or accidentally, which would allow for a simple denial-of-service attack by skipping over portions of the signature space.
+- Time on signing devices should not be allowed to be moved forward maliciously or accidentally, which would allow for a simple denial-of-service attack by skipping over portions of the signature space.

-- If a signing device needs to be replaced, the replacement device MUST be set up with its time in sync with or ahead of the device it is to replace.
-This implies the current time on signing devices SHOULD be continuously recorded.
+- If a signing device needs to be replaced, the replacement device must be set up with its time in sync with or ahead of the device it is to replace.
+This implies the current time on signing devices should be continuously recorded.

-- Rate limiting MAY need to be considered, as exhausting the available signatures in a given time window may otherwise be easy.
+- Rate limiting may need to be considered, as exhausting the available signatures in a given time window may otherwise be easy.

-- It MAY be necessary for signers to keep a separate clock for time-based state management, and one for not necessarily monotonically increasing "wall-time", e.g., if signed artifacts are expected to be time-stamped with real-world time.
+- It may be necessary for signers to keep a separate clock for time-based state management, and one for not necessarily monotonically increasing "wall-time", e.g., if signed artifacts are expected to be time-stamped with real-world time.

-If these concerns can not be sufficiently addressed, time-based state management as described in this paragraph SHOULD NOT be used.
+If these concerns can not be sufficiently addressed, time-based state management as described in this paragraph should not be used.
 Note that this list of concerns is not exhaustive, and other, unmentioned, concerns may also be relevant to the security of a time-based solution.

 Time-based systems can be backed up by simply recording the private keys and the configuration of the time windows.
 In case of loss of a signing device, a time-based state management system can be recovered by using this information to bring online a new device in the next time window.
-This approach MAY also be used as a recovery mechanism in the case of (suspected) state consistency problems during a time window.
-However, the operator MUST NOT allow new signatures to be produced before the new time window starts, unless they know the exact state at which the previous device became unavailable and are able to set up the new device accordingly.
+This approach may also be used as a recovery mechanism in the case of (suspected) state consistency problems during a time window.
+However, the operator must not allow new signatures to be produced before the new time window starts, unless they know the exact state at which the previous device became unavailable and are able to set up the new device accordingly.
 Waiting until the start of the next time window avoids double signing, as the OTS keys assigned to future time windows are guaranteed to have not yet been used.
 However, this might incur significant downtime of the signing systems.
-Downtime MAY be avoided by forcibly moving the signing device to the next time window by incrementing its clock; however, this induced clock drift will then need to be accounted for in the future.
-If clock drift is to be avoided, this approach SHOULD account for availability considerations.
+Downtime may be avoided by forcibly moving the signing device to the next time window by incrementing its clock; however, this induced clock drift will then need to be accounted for in the future.
+If clock drift is to be avoided, this approach should account for availability considerations.

 ## Interval-based Approaches